 Simulation results were gathered on a commodity PC with a 2.8 GHz Intel Pentium 4 processor and 1 GB of RAM.
 The simulation framework was written in Java and ran on Sun's 1.5.0 JRE.
 Experiments used the same cache warmness for each SDP and the same overlap rate between the inspected SDP and every other cooperating SDP.
-In particular, we simulated three overlap rates: 10%, 50%, or 100%.
+We simulated three overlap rates: 10%,

+50%, or 100%.
 Each experiment was run ten times and the average results are reported.
 For a confidence level of 95%, the maximum observed confidence interval was 2.3% and the average was 0.5%.

-Figure 4 shows the results for requests that followed a uniform popularity distribution.
-Figure 4(a) shows the dependency of the hit rate on cache warmness and overlap rate.
+Fig. 4 shows the results for requests that followed a uniform popularity distribution.
+Fig. 4(a) shows the dependency of the hit rate on cache warmness and overlap rate.
 It compares the hit rate for the case of one SDP, representing SAAM (bottom curve), with the hit rate achieved by 5 cooperating SDPs.
-Figure 4(a) suggests that, when cache warmness was low (around 10%), the hit rate was still larger than 50% for overlap rates of
+Fig. 4(a) suggests that, when cache warmness was low (around 10%), the hit rate was still larger than 50% for overlap rates of 50% and up.
+In particular, when the overlap rate was 100%, CSAR achieved a hit rate of almost 70% at 10% cache warmness.
+In reality, low cache warmness can be caused by the characteristics of the workload, by limited storage space, or by frequently changing access control policies.
+For a 10% overlap rate, however, CSAR outperformed SAAM by a mere 10%, which might not warrant the cost of CSAR's complexity.